News from the Bench

 LC3 Control Cell Extracts #11972

-Total cell extracts from HeLa cells were untreated or treated with 50 μM chloroquine overnight.
+Chloroquine treated LC3 Control Cell Extracts: Total cell extracts from HeLa cells treated with 50 μM chloroquine overnight serve as a negative control.
 This lysate pair is produced as a control for western blotting of LC3A and LC3B.
 LC3C cannot be detected in these lysates.
-Boil for 2 minutes in the original tube, then load 10 μl per mini-gel lane.

 Autophagy is a catabolic process for the autophagosomic-lysosomal degradation of bulk cytoplasmic contents (1,2).
 Autophagy is generally activated by conditions of nutrient deprivation, but it has also been associated with a number of physiological processes including development, differentiation, neurodegenerative diseases, infection, and cancer (3).
 Autophagy marker Light Chain 3 (LC3) was originally identified as a subunit of microtubule-associated proteins 1A and 1B (termed MAP1LC3) (4) and subsequently found to contain similarity to the yeast protein Apg8/Aut7/Cvt5 critical for autophagy (5).
 Three human LC3 isoforms (LC3A, LC3B, and LC3C) undergo post-translational modifications during autophagy (6-9).
 Cleavage of LC3 at the carboxy terminus immediately following synthesis yields the cytosolic LC3-I form.
 During autophagy, LC3-I is converted to LC3-II through lipidation by a ubiquitin-like system involving Atg7 and Atg3 that allows for LC3 to become associated with autophagic vesicles (6-10).
 The presence of LC3 in autophagosomes and the conversion of LC3 to the lower migrating form, LC3-II, have been used as indicators of autophagy (11).